What Is SOA Exam FM?

 Pass Rates

 The SOA publishes pass rates after each sitting.
-Historical Exam FM pass rates have been approximately 50% (SOA), slightly higher than Exam P's 45%.
+Historical Exam FM pass rates have run around 50% (SOA), a touch higher than Exam P's 45%.

-The higher pass rate partly reflects the nature of the material.
-Exam FM topics are more procedural than Exam P's probability theory.
-Candidates who master the calculator functions and standard problem types can achieve consistent accuracy.
-The challenge is speed, since 30 questions in 3 hours (6 minutes each) leaves little room for fumbling.
+That higher pass rate comes partly from the material itself.
+Exam FM topics are more procedural than the probability theory on Exam P. Nail the calculator functions and the standard problem types and you can hit consistent accuracy.
+The real enemy is speed: 30 questions in 3 hours (6 minutes each) leaves almost no room to fumble.

 How to Prepare

 The SOA recommends 250 to 300 hours of study for Exam FM (SOA).
-A typical study timeline is 10 to 14 weeks at 2 to 3 hours per day.
+A typical timeline runs 10 to 14 weeks at 2 to 3 hours per day.

-Mastering the BA II Plus calculator is essential and should start early.
-Spend 5 to 10 hours in your first week practicing TVM keys, the amortization worksheet, cash flow functions, and the bond worksheet.
-On exam day, calculator fluency saves critical minutes.
+Mastering the BA II Plus calculator is non-negotiable, and you should start in week one.
+Put 5 to 10 hours that first week into the TVM keys, the amortization worksheet, the cash flow functions, and the bond worksheet.
+On exam day, calculator fluency buys back the minutes that decide the result.

-Candidates who pass typically complete 800 to 1,200 practice problems before exam day, focusing on building speed and recognizing standard problem patterns.
+Candidates who pass typically work through 800 to 1,200 practice problems before exam day, building speed and learning to recognize the standard problem patterns on sight.

 FreeFellow offers 1,000 free Exam FM practice questions with adaptive difficulty, detailed solutions, full practice exams, and performance analytics by topic.